aszychlinski/tkinter_minesweeper/README.md

 * use of the `threading` module to make a timer :watch:.
 It was my first contact with multithreading and I'm surprised with how well that went.
 * My comment and docstring formatting is now much closer to what `PEP 8` and `PEP 257` prescribe.
 Full, capitalised sentences, double spaces, triple-double quotes, the whole shtick. :blue_book:
 * fully realized :arrow_left::arrow_up::arrow_right::arrow_down::ok: support for the gameplay!
 * this was arguably the weirdest thing, but...
 Most of the development was done on the basic version of tkinter, right?
-And very late in the project I randomly stumbled upon the .tkx extension.
+And very late in the project I randomly stumbled upon the .tix extension.
 And it had tooltips!
 And they were incredibly shiny!!!
-I managed to resist the thought for about a day and a half. :see_no_evil: Then I swapped out the `root` from basic tk to a root instanced from tk.tkx.
-But all of the original widgets are still tk... assigned to a tk.tkx parent.
+I managed to resist the thought for about a day and a half. :see_no_evil: Then I swapped out the `root` from basic tk to a root instanced from tk.tix.
+But all of the original widgets are still tk... assigned to a tk.tix parent.
 Apparently they are compatible enough that it's not causing problems, but I was scared at first.

 There are also shortcomings that I'm aware of. :weary: